Lon Infrastructure for Architectural Systems

-Lon is a data standard used largely by ETC Architectural products to carry data and power to architectural outstations such as button stations, occupancy sensors and daylight sensors.
+Lon is a data standard created by Echelon and used largely by ETC Architectural products to carry data and power to architectural outstations such as button stations, occupancy sensors and daylight sensors.

 Lon is assigned different names depending on the system it is being used with:

 - SmartLink: LinkConnect

 NOTE: Echo does not use a Lon-based protocol.
 It uses a proprietary protocol named EchoConnect.

 It is important to note that although the cabling is the same for all of these systems, the data carried is not the same - for example, connecting a SmartLink station to a Paradigm processor will not work!

 The voltage requirements also vary depending on the system:

 - Paradigm and Legacy Unison: 42vdc

 - SmartLink: 42vdc